buttburger1/WoW-1.12.1-ESP-Hack/README.md

 June/20/2022 - dxdll12
 -Added combat bot scripting that can be changed with a text editor!
-(Make a folder in game directory named Script, in it your character name as a .txt file)
+(Make a folder in game directory named Scripts, in it your character name as a .txt file)

 May/7/2022 - WinAPI DLL Injector5